 It's great to come within the first month after birth.
 There's such a huge transition for babies going from being curled up in-utero for 9 months to being out in the world.
 Another factor to consider in terms of timing is when mom/dad is feeling ready to leave the house.
-I know for me it took a good couple of weeks to get to know my little one a be able to recognize any positional patterns or "symptoms".
+I know for me it took a good couple of weeks to get to know my little one a be able to recognize any patterns.

 Many come initially for a "well-baby" check-up.
 The purpose here is to take a look at alignment, infantile reflexes, check muscle tone, balance and movement of the joints.
 When it comes to specific concerns, here are a few that commonly present to the office.
-Head position (torticollis) or head shape (flattening) concerns, trouble with breastfeeding due to potential discomfort at the breast, latching issues related to tightness in the neck and jaw, fussiness in certain positions (tummy-time), or digestive troubles are a very common reason for an assessment.
+Head position (torticollis) or head shape (flattening) concerns, trouble with breastfeeding due to potential discomfort at the breast, latching issues related to tightness in the neck and jaw or fussiness in certain positions (tummy-time) are very common reasons for an assessment.
 Generally we are looking for imbalances in ranges of motion/mobility, asymmetries in muscle tension and movement patterns.

 It's very common that just a few treatments is all that is required to help sort things out with little babies.
 They don't hold onto tension like we do as adults, so some gentle releases can go a long way and quickly.